Glitch-loop/route_vendor_interface_expo_env/documents/TO-DO.md

 ### At the moment of scrolldown, this action erase the information of an input.
 - SOLVED

-### Context for the current sale.
-The more lasts a sale, it is more probably that the sale gets lost.
-This might be by several factors from the user moves to another application to the application gets closed for one reason.

 ### In the inventory visualization, those cells different of 0 color them for a better identification.
 - SOLVED